 \section{Introduction}

-Permutation tests are nonparametric tests that can be used in particular when under the null hypothesis the data distribution is invariant under certain transformations \citep{fisher1936coefficient, lehmann2005testing, ernst2004permutation}.
+Permutation tests are nonparametric tests that are used in particular when the null hypothesis implies distributional invariance under certain transformations \citep{fisher1936coefficient, lehmann2005testing, ernst2004permutation}.
 Apart from permutations, other groups of transformations can be used, such as rotations \citep{langsrud2005rotation}.
-Permutation tests are frequently used in for example omics and neuroscience.

 When the set of transformations used is not a group, a permutation test can be very conservative or anti-conservative.
 The first author who explicitly assumed a group structure is \cite{hoeffding1952large}.
 The role of the group structure has recently been emphasized \citep{southworth2009properties, goeman2010sequential}. \citet{southworth2009properties} note that in particular the set of `balanced permutations' cannot be used, since it is not a group.